kennysmithed/origins24/origins_reading_wk3.md

 ## Further reading

-If you want to read about these ideas at more length, you could check out Chapter 4 of Fitch (2010) (pages 143-202), which surveys the various cognitive abilities and communication systems on offer in the animal world ([available online via DiscoverEd](https://discovered.ed.ac.uk/permalink/44UOE_INST/7g3mt6/alma9922363073502466)).
+If you want to read about these ideas at more length, you could check out Chapter 4 of Fitch (2010), which surveys the various cognitive abilities and communication systems on offer in the animal world ([available online via DiscoverEd](https://discovered.ed.ac.uk/permalink/44UOE_INST/7g3mt6/alma9922363073502466)).

 ## References